spatie/typescript-transformer/README.md

 That's it!
 All the classes with a `@typescript` annotation are now converted to typescript.

 Classes not converted?
 You probably should write some transformers.
+More on that later.

 ## Default transformers

 Although writing your own transformers isn't that difficult we've added a few transformers to get started:

-- `MyclabsEnumTransformer`: this one converts a `myclabs\enum`
+- `MyclabsEnumTransformer`: this converts a `myclabs\enum`
-- `ClassTransformer`: an abstract transformer that can transform a class with its public properties
+- `ClassTransformer`: an abstract transformer that can convert a class with its public properties
-- `DtoTransformer`: uses the ClassTransformer and transforms DTO's from the `spatie/data-transfer-object` package
+- `DtoTransformer`: uses the ClassTransformer and converts DTO's from the `spatie/data-transfer-object` package
-- `DtoCollectionTransformer: converts collections from the `spatie/data-transfer-object` package
+- `DtoCollectionTransformer`: converts collections from the `spatie/data-transfer-object` package

 When writing and transforming DTO's, I recommend you to take a look at the [data-transfer-object](https://github.com/spatie/data-transfer-object) package documentation which will explain how to type your DTO properties.